JCU Postgraduate Health Studies

 Graduates deliver expanded primary-care services, improve medication management and may progress to further research degrees.

-Photo: three pharmacists standing in a dispensary
+Photo: a pharmacist standing in a dispensary holding a box of medication

 Graduate Certificate of Diabetes Education